unoplatform/uno.extensions/doc/Learn/Mvux/Tutorials/HowTo-MvuxProject.md

 > [!NOTE]
 > Make sure to setup your environment first by [following our instructions](xref:Uno.GetStarted.vs2022).

+## Creating a new Uno app with MVUX

 1. Make sure your environment is set up properly by using [uno check](xref:UnoCheck.UsingUnoCheck).
 1. You can create an Uno Platform App by either using the Uno Platform Visual Studio extension or via the command line interface.